stastnypremysl/Chatovatko/README.md

     push
     pull

+##### Searching and saving contacts
+You must find, verify and save a contact to your chain (user's private database), if you want to do any further operation with the user.
+To do so, please enter to your console any of these

+    search id <user_id>
+    search username <username>

 ##### Trutification
 Before you can send messages to an user, you must trustify him.
 To do so, enter